ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

   is created with elements that do not change and are reused in this template.
 If your web pages still don’t change after modifications, manually delete the \_freeze folder and re-render the template.
 - The book settings: the title, chapter order and appendices.
-NOTES.
+NB.
 This template hides Chapter 4: The development of prediction models.

 The **quarto-advanced.yml** file has the following options: